Accreditation: Frequently Asked Questions

 Is SBI accredited?

 No, Southern Bible Institute is not accredited, but SBI is actively pursuing the accreditation process with the Association for Biblical Higher Education (ABHE).
-However, SBI currently holds “Affiliate” status with ABHE.
-As such, SBI participates in and contributes to collegial and professional development activities of the Association.
-Affiliate status does not, however, constitute, imply, or presume ABHE accredited status at present or in the future.
-As an affiliated school with the Association for Biblical Higher Education, SBI is listed on the association’s directory: http://www.abhe.org/pages/NAV-Directory.html
+However, SBI currently holds “Applicant” status at the undergraduate degree level with the Commission on Accreditation of the Association for Biblical Higher Education, 5850 TG Lee Blvd.
+Suite 130, Orlando, Florida, 32822, Ph.
+(407) 207-0808, www.abhe.org.
+Applicant status is a pre-membership status granted to those institutions that meet the ABHE Conditions of Eligibility and that possess such qualities as may provide a basis for achieving Candidate status within four years.
+As an Applicant school with the Association for Biblical Higher Education, Southern Bible Institute is listed on the association’s website directory: http://www.abhe.org/pages/NAV-Directory.html.

 Who is ABHE and why did SBI choose ABHE?

-SBI chose ABHE because we believe this accrediting association provides the best choice for helping us grow institutionally and advance high academic standards, while also carrying out our bible-centered curriculum and institutional mission statement which is “to equip men and women to be competent servant leaders with a Bible centered worldview.”
-Our well known branding also affirms this decision by our Board of Directors and members of the SBI educational community: “Timeless servant leadership rooted in God’s authoritative Word.”
+SBI chose ABHE because we believe this accrediting association provides the best choice for helping us grow institutionally and advance high academic standards, while carrying out our institutional mission statement which is “to equip men and women to be competent servant leaders with a bible-centered worldview” and learning outcomes associated with our bible-centered curriculum.
+Our well known branding likewise affirms this decision by our Board of Directors and members of the broader SBI educational community: “Timeless servant leadership rooted in God’s authoritative Word.”

 Where is SBI in the accreditation process?

-ABHE states: “Accreditation is a process by which an institution evaluates its educational activities, in whole or in part, and seeks an independent judgment to confirm that it achieves its mission and goals and is generally equal in quality to comparable institutions or specialized units."
-More information is available at: http://www.abhe.org/pages/NAV-aboutAccreditation.html.”
+ABHE states: “Accreditation is a process by which an institution evaluates its educational activities, in whole or in part, and seeks an independent judgment to confirm that it achieves its mission and goals and is generally equal in quality to comparable institutions or specialized units http://www.abhe.org/pages/NAV-aboutAccreditation.html.”

 What about attending an unaccredited school?